-The Financial Aid Office is located on the first floor of Ivy Hall.
-The College participates in a variety of financial aid programs in the form of scholarships, grants, loans, and part-time employment to eligible students.
-Administration of all aid is subject to available institutional funds at the time of application.
-As federal regulations are a continuous process, the following information is subject to change.
-For detailed information, contact the Financial Aid Office.
+The Financial Aid Office is located on the first floor of Ivy-Scaggs Hall.
+MCC participates in a variety of financial aid programs in the form of scholarships, grants, loans, and part-time employment for eligible students.

 To get started with the Financial Aid process, choose your student type below: